-- 1. For general county services, \$3.50 per \$1,000 of the assessed value of all taxable property in the county. - 2.
+- 1. For general county services, previously \$3.50 per \$1,000 of the assessed value of all taxable property in the county, but is now capped at an annual maximum determined by taxable valuation growth in a given year and the prior year's property tax revenue. - 2.
 For rural county services, \$3.95 per \$1,000 of the assessed value of taxable property in the county outside of incorporated city areas.